CB radio in the United Kingdom: Associations and groups

-Another group originally formed with the use of CB radio in mind are REVCOM, though this group no longer uses the CB service.
+Another group originally formed with the use of CB radio in mind are REVCOM.
+REVCOM was formed by a breakaway from the American controlled REACT.
+REACT UK was encouraging people to form area REACT teams with annual fees per member, with the cash going straight to REACT HQ in the US, with nothing hardly coming back.
+REVCOM no longer uses the CB service.

 Methods of transmission

-The originally imported equipment used AM amplitude modulation and SSB single-sideband modulation modes of transmission.
+The originally imported equipment used AM amplitude modulation (AM) and SSB single-sideband modulation modes of transmission.

 The UK channels that were legalised on 2 November 1981 were on two blocks of frequencies: 40 channels on the 27 MHz band and 20 channels on the 934 MHz band, both of which used FM (frequency modulation) and both unique to the UK.
 Equipment conforming with the 27 MHz CB27/81 Bandplan was identified as "CB27/81".
 In 1987 40 additional frequencies were added, which were the same as the US allocation – but again using FM.
 This additional band is often referred to as the CEPT or EU band.
 As with the original 40 channels, this band is affected by the same atmospheric characteristics, especially towards the maxima of the 11-year sunspot cycle.

-The (formerly) illegal SSB mode has its enthusiasts and adopted a different style of call-sign (instead of a 'handle') in the manner of radio amateurs.
+The formerly illegal SSB mode has its enthusiasts and adopted a different style of call-sign (instead of a 'handle') in the manner of radio amateurs.

 CB clubs may issue call signs for their members.
 One scheme uses a numerical country or region prefix, two letters, and a membership number.
 For example, a prefix of "26" for England, club initials CT and membership number 100 would be "Twenty Six Charlie Tango One Zero Zero" when used on air, using phonetic alphabet to clarify the sound of the letters.

-Three channels have been unofficially recognised for specific uses within the UK, though the arrangement has no legal standing:
+Three channels are listed in the Ofcom publication "Citizen's Band (CB) Radio Spectrum Use - Information and Operation" for specific uses within the UK: